 Ninety percent of text messages are read within just minutes of being received.
-For nonprofits, foundations and other social enterprises, this high level of engagement poses a huge opportunity for fundraising.
-Let’s walk through how you can empower your supporters to contribute from wherever they are with a text-to-donate campaign.
+For nonprofits, foundations and other social enterprises, this high level of engagement poses a huge opportunity to keep donors informed.
+Let’s walk through how you can get more people invested in your organization’s mission and turn them into donors using text-to-donate SMS messages.

-Before your nonprofit or charity organization collects mobile donations via text-to-donate, you need to have an audience of people who care deeply about your cause.
-Mass texting is a cost effective way to inform large groups about the issue at hand.
+Before collecting donations, you need to have an audience of people who care deeply about your cause.
+Mass texting is a cost-effective way to inform large groups about the issue at hand.
 We’ll explain how to do this in the following steps.

 Every SimpleTexting plan comes with unlimited keywords.
 Make sure to pick a keyword that relates directly to your cause and is easy to remember.
 For example, Eagle Brook Church helped raise for their mission trip efforts in Haiti using the keyword, you guessed it, HAITI.
-This way, even if someone chooses not to donate right away, they can easily recall the keyword later.
+This way, even if someone chooses not to subscribe to messages right away, they can easily recall the keyword later.

 With your keyword selected, advertise it in any place where someone may be carrying a mobile device.
 (Hint: That’s everywhere.)
 Put it in magazines and newspaper ads.
 Print it on t-shirts and shout it from the rooftops.
-And definitely, without a doubt, share it on social media.
+And, without a doubt, share it on social media.

 Even your most passionate supporters get busy sometimes.
-Some people may subscribe to your list with the intention to donate, but simply forget to.
-Autoresponders allow you to create reminders that send out automatically.
+Keep your cause top of mind with drip campaigns a.k.a autoresponders.
+These allow you to create reminders that send out automatically.
 Schedule them to send hours, days or even a few weeks after your supporters initially opt-in to your messages.

 Turn one-time donors into lifetime supporters by regularly following up with them.
 A simple thank you is a good start, but SMS messages are also a convenient way to send progress reports to your stakeholders.
 When donors are informed, they feel personally involved with your cause.
 And when they feel personally involved, they’re more likely to donate again and again.

 Not exactly.
-Both text-to-donate and text-to-give require keywords and shortcodes, but there’s an important difference in how payments are collected between the two.
+They both require keywords and short codes, but there’s an important difference in how payments are collected between the two.
 With text to give, nonprofits predetermine the donation amount.
 When a donor texts in the keyword, the amount is billed to their cell phone bill by their carrier.
 This means that the organization has to wait for the carrier to process the payment.
 Sometimes this can take up to three months!
 By using SimpleTexting to keep supporters engaged, and collect emails to send links to your existing payment platform, there is no delay while you wait for funds.

-Thousands of nonprofits use texting to engage their supporters, rally support and raise money.
+Thousands of nonprofits use texting to engage their supporters and rally support.
 Sign up to try our platform free for 14 days and find out how easy it really is to get started.
 Our team loves seeing nonprofits succeed using SMS marketing, which is why we offer a 15% discount for501(c)(3) organizations.
-We’re here for you 7 days a week if you have any questions.
+We’re here for you 7 days a week if you have any questions!